Table of Contents

 Note

-• This tutorial cannot be directly applied to head-mounted devices, but you need to understand the process using mobile development before developing for head-mounted devices.
+• This tutorial cannot be directly applied to headset devices, but understanding the workflow through mobile development is required before developing for headsets.

-• If you have previously imported samples from an older version of the SDK, you need to delete the old samples and re-import them after upgrading the SDK.
+• If you previously imported samples from older SDK versions, delete old samples before re-importing after upgrading the SDK.

-Step 2: Fill in the license key and configure Mega cloud localization service
+Step 2: Fill in license key and configure mega cloud localization service

 1. Select EasyAR > Sense > Configuration from the menu bar;